Laneway Suites

 An architect or planner confirms your property meets the as-of-right eligibility requirements: laneway width, lot size, setbacks, and permitted suite envelope.
 An up-to-date survey is required at this stage if you do not already have one.
 Because laneway suites do not require a Committee of Adjustment hearing, a clean eligibility review means you can move directly to design.

 Your architect produces full construction drawings meeting the Ontario Building Code and Toronto's laneway suite requirements.
-Homeowners who want to reduce cost and time can use the City of Toronto's free pre-approved laneway suite plans, which are ready to submit directly for a permit without custom design work.
+Homeowners who want to reduce cost and time can start from the City of Toronto's free pre-approved garden and laneway suite designs, which cut down custom design work but still require site-specific plans, a survey, grading information, and zoning review to accompany the permit application.

 Once the permit is issued, your contractor begins foundation work, framing, mechanical rough-in, and finishes.
 Site access through the laneway is the primary physical constraint and affects material delivery and equipment use throughout the build.
 City inspections occur at key milestones and must be passed before proceeding to the next phase.